PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

     keys = irc.dat

 If *keys* is empty, transient keys will be created on every restart.
 If the keys file is not found, new keys will be created and stored into the specified file.
-If *keys* is set to *transient*, new keys will be created, but not stored into a file.
+If *keys* starts from *transient*, new keys will be created, but not stored into a file.
 Client tunnels might share the same local destination, if the keys file contains the same identity.

 Optional parameters: